Back to All Events

 Experience the Bridge of Joy, a public art installation bringing large, joyful sculptures to Charlestown.

-This project is presented by Navy Yard Garden & Art, with generous support from community sponsors and civic partners.
+This project is presented by Navy Yard Garden & Art, with generous support from community sponsors, civic partners and grant funds from the City of Boston Mayor's Office of Arts and Culture.

 Meet the Sculptures